Specialty Care for Skin Color Changes

-This chronic skin disorder occurs when the skin loses the cells that produce melanin, the pigment that gives skin its color.
-White skin patches can show up anywhere on your body, including your face, inside of the mouth and genitals.
-Your hair may also turn white.
-Vitiligo is not contagious or life-threatening.
+This chronic skin disorder occurs when the skin loses the cells responsible for producing melanin, the pigment that gives skin its color.
+As a result, white patches can appear anywhere on the body, including the face, inside the mouth and even the genitals.
+In some cases, hair growing in affected areas may also turn white.
+Although vitiligo can change the way your skin and hair look, it is not contagious and does not pose a threat to your overall health.

-An autoimmune disease causes your body’s immune system to mistakenly attack pigment-producing skin cells.
+Vitiligo is an autoimmune condition in which the immune system mistakenly attacks the skin’s pigment-producing cells.
 You may be more likely to develop vitiligo if you have:

-• Family history: The condition can be inherited.
+Vitiligo is a condition that can be inherited.
 Our genomic medicine counselors can help you understand this risk.

 • Alopecia (hair loss)